LightSys/xtables-addons/README-sting.md

 because it installs files into system directories.

 ## Running
-Since xtables-addons (and by extension TARHASH) are extensions to iptables, all you need to get TARHASH up and running is to run an `iptables` with a `-j TARHASH` followed by the TARHASH options.
-For details on how to configure the TARHASH extension, see the man page for `xtables-addons` which will be installed to your system when you run `make install`.
+Since xtables-addons (and by extension sting) are extensions to iptables, all you need to get sting up and running is to run an `iptables` with a `-j sting` followed by the sting options.
+For details on how to configure the sting extension, see the man page for `xtables-addons` which will be installed to your system when you run `make install`.

 ## Testing